Gary Klein on the Elements of Intention

-Whenever we make a request--ask for an errand or give a command--we need the person to read our mind...
-The person trying to carry out the request has to figure out what [we] really [want], to handle all the details that did not get explained...
+Whenever we make a request--ask for an errand or give a command--we need the person to read our mind.
+To make this possible, both parties have to extend themselves.
+The person making the request can help by specifying the intent behind the request.
+The person trying to carry out the request has to imagine what the other person really wants, to handle all the details that did not get explained.
+[1]

 The answer is not to pile on the details.
 That takes too long, and it has its own costs...
 If we have to labor at breaking out all the assumptions behind requests, teamwork and cooperation would become almost impossible.

-Promoting independence, according to Klein, reduces the need for clarifications and allows colleagues to detect deviations from your assumptions and errors in your thinking.
-Promoting improvisation, he continues, allows colleagues to react more quickly and take advantage of new opportunities, to prioritize on their own, and to move on to the next logical task when the current one is completed.
+Conveying our intention has the opposite effect: "When you communicate intent, you are letting the other team members operate more independently and improvise as necessary."
+[3] Promoting independence reduces the need for clarification and allows employees to detect deviations from your assumptions as well as errors in your thinking.
+Promoting improvisation allows employees to react more quickly and take advantage of new opportunities, to prioritize on their own, and to move on to the next logical task when the current one is completed.

 1. The purpose of the task (the higher-level goals).